carbynestack/carbynestack/CONTRIBUTING.md

-If you are a developer who is authorized to contribute to Carbyne Stack on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
+If you are a developer who is authorized to contribute to Carbyne Stack on behalf of your employer, then please use your corporate email address in the `Signed-off-by` tag.
 Otherwise, please use a personal email address.

-## Maintain Copyright holder / Contributor list
+## Maintain Copyright Holder / Contributor List

 Each contributor is responsible for identifying themselves in the [NOTICE](NOTICE.md) file, the project's list of copyright holders and authors.